Saga (comics)

-The first issue of Saga was published on March 14, 2012, to positive reviews and a sold-out first printing.
+The first chapter of Saga was published on March 14, 2012, to positive reviews and a sold-out first printing.
 It was published in trade paperback form in October 2012.
 It has also been a consistent sales success, with its collected editions outselling those of The Walking Dead, another successful Image comic.
-The series went on hiatus after reaching its midpoint at issue 54 in July 2018, and resumed in January 2022.
+The series went on hiatus after reaching its midpoint at Chapter 54 in July 2018, and resumed in January 2022.

 The series has been met with wide critical acclaim, and is one of the most celebrated comics being published in the United States.
 It has also garnered numerous awards, including twelve Eisner and seventeen Harvey Awards between 2013 and 2017.
 The first trade paperback collection won the 2013 Hugo Award for Best Graphic Story.
 It has also been noted for its diverse portrayal of ethnicity, sexuality and gender social roles, and for its treatment of war.